jeffoxd/hsr-stellar-jades-calculator/README.md

 ## Contributing

-Issues and suggestions are always welcome in Github issues.
+Issues and suggestions are always welcome in Github Issues.

 Currently not open to contributors.